kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 e.g., don't set `nominatedNodeName` when Pod binding is enqueued.
 Initially, it could be a framework, which might be extended in the future, e.g., by introducing the possibility of setting delays.

-However, it is questionable what should happen if two update API calls for the same Pod are enqueued.
+If two update API calls for the same Pod are enqueued the merging mechanism should be introduced to handle such case.
 See [API calls categorization](#api-calls-categorization) for more details.

 Pros: